PRP Hair Restoration in Grants Pass, OR

 How PRP Compares to Other Hair Loss Treatments

 PRP isn’t the only option for addressing hair loss.
+Many patients choose PRP as a scalp health treatment for fuller-looking hair because it uses the body's own growth factors to support healthier hair growth.
 Here's how it compares to other popular treatments available today.

 Topical and Oral Options